All India Services: Indian Administrative Service

-In the District, the administrative head is the Collector or Deputy Commissioner or District Magistrate.
-The DM/Collector/DC handle the affairs of the District including development functions.
-They necessarily tour all rural sectors inspecting specific projects, disputed sites and look into the problems of people on the spot also.
+In the district, the administrative head is the Collector or Deputy Commissioner or District Magistrate.
+The DM/Collector/DC handles the affairs of the District, including development functions.
+They necessarily tour all rural sectors, inspecting specific projects, disputed sites, and look into the problems of people on the spot.
 At the divisional level, the Divisional Commissioner is in charge of their division.
-Their role is to oversee law and order and general administration and developmental work.
+Their role is to oversee law and order and general administration, and developmental work.
 Appeals against the Divisional Commissioner are heard by the chairman of the Board of Revenue.

 Indian Forest Service

 India was one of the first countries in the world to introduce scientific forest management.
 In 1864, the British Raj established the Imperial Forest Department.
-In 1866 Dr. Dietrich Brandis, a German forest officer, was appointed Inspector General of Forests.
-The Imperial Forest Service (IFS) was organized in 1867.
+In 1866, Dr. Dietrich Brandis, a German forest officer, was appointed Inspector General of Forests.
+The Imperial Forest Service (IFS) was organised in 1867.

 IFS Officers appointed from 1867 to 1885 were trained in Germany and France, and from 1885 to 1905 at Cooper's Hill, London, which was a noted professional college of forestry.
 From 1905 to 1926, the University of Oxford, University of Cambridge, and University of Edinburgh undertook the task of training Imperial Forestry Service officers.

 From 1927 to 1932, forest officers were trained at the Imperial Forest Research Institute (FRI) at Dehradun (established in 1906).
-Later The Indian Forest College (IFC) was established in 1938 at Dehradun, and officers recruited to the Superior Forest Service by the states and provinces were trained there.
+Later, the Indian Forest College (IFC) was established in 1938 at Dehradun, and officers recruited to the Superior Forest Service by the states and provinces were trained there.
 Forestry, which was managed by the federal government until then, was transferred to the "provincial list" by the Government of India Act 1935, and recruitment to the Imperial Forestry Service was subsequently discontinued.

-The modern Indian Forest Service was established in 1966, after independence, under the All India Services Act 1951, for protection, conservation, and regeneration of forest resources.
+The modern Indian Forest Service was established in 1966, after independence, under the All India Services Act 1951, for the protection, conservation, and regeneration of forest resources.
 India has an area of 635,400 km designated as forests, about 19.32 percent of the country.
 Forest is included in the Concurrent List.